 It is worth noting, though, that the amount of data you have at your disposal can vary.

-With small B2B companies, you may not have enough traffic to collect a lot of data.
+With small B2B companies, you may not have enough content creative or traffic to collect a lot of data.
 Larger scale companies and most B2C brands are using machine learning to find insights, but that requires a big enough data set to be statistically relevant.
 Small companies can accelerate the acquisition of user data by buying traffic through paid media.

 And we’re only just beginning to integrate data from the internet of things, which are devices with GPS tracking that are tethered to the web.